mir-dataset-loaders/mirdata/docs/source/example.rst

     # todo: add __str__() method and print(orchset_data)

-If we wanted to use Orchset to evaluate the performance of a melody extraction algorithm (in our case, `very_bad_melody_extractor`), and then split the scores based on the metadata, we could do the following:
+If we wanted to use ORCHSET to evaluate the performance of a melody extraction algorithm (in our case, `very_bad_melody_extractor`), and then split the scores based on the metadata, we could do the following: